VojtaDolezal/VojtaDolezal/README.md

 Hi!
 My name is Vojta Doležal.
 I am 22 years old Film maker based in Prague, where I also study a University of Creative communication.
 I dedicated my time to visuals for 7 years and 3 years full-time.
 I become from a small czech city called Česká Třebová, which is situated in Pardubice region.
 Currently I spend most of the time in Prague, depending on the amount of work I have to finish.

+## A little bit more about Me
+- If you don't find me in my room on laptop working, I'm probably at the gym or hanging out with my friends or reading books.
+I like to keep my actions balanced.
+So my ideal day has to include work or education (to keep growing mentally), food (to keep the body healthy) and entertainment or relax (to keep my mind healthy).
+I am very extroverted person so when I meet you for the first time, I will probably tell you 90% of the information about myself.
+Throughout my entire life I tried many sports, like tennis, table tennis, football, voleyball, MMA (mixed martial arts) and Jiu-Jitsu.
+  Brazilian Jiu-Jitsu taught me a lot and I got biggest takeaway out of it.
+This might sound a little bit morbid, but I just loved the science of choking, sparring with my friends and just training in general.
+My sensei was and is a very tough guy and he taught me to a solid discipline.
+And that is the main fact that forced me to take my life very seriously and stop being lazy.

 ## Featured Projects

 As a freelance Photographer/Videographer I provide a wide spectrum of visual services.
 From Photoshoots, retouching images, directing shortform commercials, Directing a picture of commercials, to video editing and color grading.
 I also capture valuable moments of people's lives, such as weddings, concerts,prom balls and behind the scenes.